makersacademy/rps-challenge/README.md

 My Approach
 ------------

 I began by setting up a new Sinatra environment.
-I then test-built the app one route at a time, starting with a sign-in page and working my way to a set of result pages for wins, loses and draws.
+I then test-built the app one route at a time, starting with a sign-in page and working my way to a set of result pages for wins, losses and draws.

-The app uses classes for a Player and a Computer which are injected into a Game class which is used throughout the Controller.
+The app uses classes for a Player and a Computer which are injected into a Game class, which is then used throughout the Controller.

 I aimed to unit-test each method in my Model, and feature-test the app using Capybara.